 Why?
 Because, to be accurate, there is no such thing as community regrouping.
 The correct term for this is the residence permit as a family member of an EU citizen.
 Thus, the applicable law is not the General Foreigners Law, but the Community Regime.

-For this, we recommend you visit our post wherein we detail the main requirements for family reunification.
-But here we will give you a general overview:
+For this, we will give you a general overview:

-- Criminal records certificate in case the relative you bring to the country is over 18 years old
+- Lack of criminal records, in case the relative you bring to the country is over 18 years old

-- Adequate housing report, demonstrating that your house is suitable and meets the minimum conditions so that your relative can live in a dignified way
+- Demonstrating you have adequate housing, showing that your house is suitable and meets the minimum conditions so that your relative can live in a dignified way

 - Demonstrate the possession of sufficient financial means to be economically in charge of your family member when she comes to Spain